 Old-fashioned doesn’t just apply to traditional home-cooking.
 It’s part and parcel of the wonderful service provided to each and every guest.
 The Perea family is a genuinely warm and friendly bunch.
 Until September, 2005, perspicacious granddaughter Carina, an aspiring lawyer, waited on us during our every visit and became our favorite member of a genuinely warm and friendly family that makes each visit feel like a return home.
 Carina is now a mom with a degree who visits the restaurant as often as living in Bend, Oregon will allow.

-Fortuitously, the vivacious Mayling Garcia just happened to be looking for a job shortly after Carina’s departure and has now become a restaurant fixture.
+Fortuitously, the vivacious Mayling Garcia just happened to be looking for a job shortly after Carina’s departure and has now become a restaurant fixture, serving Perea’s faithful for a dozen years before striking out into the “real world.”
+Thankfully she’s back at Perea’s where she’s practically family.
 Mayling is a rare beauty in many ways, becoming one of only thirteen people (out of six billion) in the world to play the airmonica, an instrument invented by Benjamin Franklin.
-Mayling’s Web site includes a video clip from her appearance on “America’s Got Talent.”

-The green chile cheeseburger is one of the top ten of its kind in New Mexico (ergo the universe)–even though it was somehow left off the New Mexico Green Chile Cheeseburger Trail.
-It is roughly six inches in diameter and is always garnished with the freshest ingredients–mustard, lettuce, tomato and green chile.
+16 January 2016: Perea’s green chile cheeseburger is one of the top ten of its kind in New Mexico (ergo the universe)–even though it was somehow left off the New Mexico Green Chile Cheeseburger Trail.
+It is roughly six inches in diameter and is always garnished with the freshest ingredients–mustard, lettuce, tomato and green chile on a toasted bun.
 It’s simplicity itself, but done exceptionally well.
 One of its many fine qualities is just how moist the beef is; there’s obviously no spatula mashing with these patties.
 Oh, and make sure you ask for a double-meat burger for twice the flavor.
 This burger is accompanied by a bag of potato chips (no fries here).

-Unique to this gem of a restaurant is an enchilada casserole–corn tortillas layered with chicken and green chile in a creamy sauce.
+9 November 2019: Unique to this gem of a restaurant is an enchilada casserole–corn tortillas layered with cheese, chicken and green chile in a creamy sauce.
 It is absolutely wonderful.
 It’s the very first thing we had when we discovered Perea’s in 1996 and one of the entrees we order most often.
 Enchilada casseroles are rarely found on menus in the Land of Enchantment’s wonderful New Mexican restaurants, but attend any high school graduation or funeral in Northern New Mexico and you’ll be served some of the best homemade enchilada casseroles you’ll ever have.
 Perea’s is even better!
+Over the years it’s become the most popular entree on the menu.
+On busy days, the restaurant will run out.

 Perea’s beef stew is a perfect remedy for a winter day doldrums (and is best consumed on the table nearest the restaurant’s wood-burning fireplace).
 This is the type of stew that best defines comfort foods New Mexico style–with green chile.
 Perea’s tortillas are thick and substantial, unlike the paper-thin aberrations offered at other restaurants.
 The sopaipillas are puffy clouds of goodness just waiting for honey.
 The salsa is fresh and lively (with a slightly sweet taste that complements the green chile), made with plump red tomatoes and the chips are served warm, my favorite combination.